What Other Kids Are Reading

 A kid might work with a tutor or specialist or even go to a special class.
 But often, kids with learning disabilities can continue in their regular classrooms and there's no reason they can't do normal stuff, like participate in school activities and sports.

-Though some kids might feel shy about having a learning disability, it can be a relief to finally know what the problem is.
+Though some kids might feel shy about having a learning problem, it can be a relief to finally know what's going on.
 Then, the kid doesn't have to feel as worried and upset about school — because he or she is learning how to learn in new ways.
 The psychologist or learning specialist might even give you a learning plan — then you can see what the strategy is for helping you learn.
 They can even offer help with organizational skills.
 If you're not organized, it's hard to get any schoolwork done.

 But for this special help to really work, you'll need to practice the new skills you're learning.
 It may take a lot of effort every day.
 That can be a challenge, but you can do it.
 Soon, you'll enjoy the results of all your hard work: more fun and success at school!